CPP Loans: Instant, No Credit Check Options Available

 Payday loans come with these key features:

-• Use the funds for any purpose.
-From paying down debts to covering everyday expenses, you can use your payday loan for just about anything as long as it’s legal.
+• Use funds for any purpose.
+From paying down debts to covering everyday expenses, you can use your payday loan for just about anything, as long as it’s legal.

 • Steep interest rates and fast payback.
-With a borrowing fee between $14 to $17 for every $100 borrowed and terms up to 62 days, expect an annual percentage rate of over 300%, making payday loans one of the most expensive ways to borrow.
+With a borrowing fee of $14 for every $100 borrowed and terms of up to 62 days, expect an annual percentage rate of over 300%.
+This makes payday loans one of the most expensive ways to borrow.

 • Bad credit is okay.
-With this type of loan, lenders focus on your income and ability to repay the loan instead of your credit score.
+With this type of loan, lenders focus on your income and ability to repay a loan instead of your credit score.

 • Unsecured.
 Payday loans don’t require any collateral.